neulab/prompt2model/CONTRIBUTING.md

 ## Developer Installation

 If you're a developer, it's recommended to install pre-commit hooks before starting your development work.
-These hooks ensure code formatting, linting, and type checking.
+These hooks ensure code formatting, linting, and type-checking.
 To install the pre-commit hooks, run the following command:

 ```bash
 pre-commit install